wickwirew/Shift/README.md

 ## Additional animations
 If one view does not have a match, but needs to maybe slide in from offscreen, or fade in, you can apply additional animations to accomplish that.
+Additional animations will be ignored for matched views.

 For example.
 If we want a view to fade in, and slide in from the right by 300 points, it can be done by applying the animations like so:
 ```swift